 If like me, you are keen to explore an interesting attraction off the beaten track and away from the main tourist areas head to the Moraga Steps.
-The steps are located on 16th Avenue within walking distance of Golden Gate Park with the mosaic steps created by over 300 local volunteers.
-At the end of 16th Avenue you will reach The Hidden Steps, upon reaching the top continue along 16th Avenue and you will reach the Moraga Steps.
-The steps are amazing to see and are a great photo for your holiday album.
+The steps are located on 16th Avenue within walking distance of Golden Gate Park.
+At the end of 16th Avenue, you will reach The Hidden Steps, upon reaching the top continue along 16th Avenue and you will reach the Moraga Steps.
+The steps are amazing to see, created by over 300 local volunteers and, are a great photo for your holiday album.
 If you follow the road around at the top you will reach Grand View Park, which has breathtaking views over the city.
 Nearby 9th Avenue has a good selection of restaurants including Nopalito and Park Chow if you fancy a bite to eat or drink while in the vicinity.

 The Painted Ladies

 The famous Painted Ladies are a cluster of Victorian Houses painted in more than three colours, situated adjacent to Alamo Park and are some of the most photographed houses in the city.
 The Mrs Doubtfire house is reasonably close-by on Steiner Street and, whilst this has been painted since the film, many visitors to the area have paid homage to the late actor Robin Williams who starred in the film and lived in nearby Tiburon.
 If you walk down Fell Street, you will find a number of eateries located in Hayes Valley.
 We stopped for an iced tea at Papabubble, which if you haven’t tried one is actually very refreshing and a welcome change from mainstream drinks.
 The David Best Temple in Patricia’s Green in Hayes Valley is a beautiful work of art and is a nice place to enjoy an ice-cream or a bite to eat from one of the takeaway restaurants.